 - Operating Profit Goal: As a gatekeeping hurdle, the combined company must maintain a minimum average non-GAAP OPBT for the last four fiscal quarters completed as of the end of the Performance Period as a percentage of revenue.
 If this requirement is not met, then no Maxim Integration PRSUs will vest. - Synergy Performance Goal: Provided the Operating Profit Goal has been attained for the Performance Period, a number of Maxim Integration PRSUs ranging from 0 to 150% of the Target Amount will vest based on the gross dollar amount of cost synergies attained following the closing date of the Maxim acquisition, or Acquisition Date, as represented by the scale set forth below.
-For cost synergies to be deemed attained, either (i) cost synergies must take effect within the Performance Period, or (ii) cost synergies must take effect within the Performance Period, or (ii) cost synergies must take effect within the 12-month period following the Performance Period.
+For cost synergies to be deemed attained, either (i) cost synergies must take effect within the Performance Period, or (ii) cost synergies must take effect within the 12-month period following the Performance Period as a result of a firm commitment made during the Performance Period.